 The Administrative Simplification provisions standardize the electronic exchange of healthcare information.
 National standards were set for electronic transactions, code sets, and unique identifiers.
 Employers must use their Employer Identification Number used for tax reporting as their identifier for all HIPAA transactions.

-While HIPAA requirements still apply even during a public health emergency, employers may be permitted to disclose PHI to certain individuals without an employee's or patient's permission.
-In light of the current COVID-19 pandemic, the HHS outlined these entities in a February 2020 bulletin, and they include:
+While HIPAA requirements still apply during public health emergencies, employers may be permitted to disclose PHI to certain individuals or organizations without an employee's or patient's permission.
+Such examples include:

-- At the direction of public health authorities, Foreign government agencies;
+- At the direction of public health authorities, information may be disclosed to foreign government agencies;

-- People at risk of contracting or spreading the disease; and
+- Individuals at risk of spreading the disease; and

 HIPAA compliance for employers is critical, whether they are a covered entity or business associate, offer a group health plan, or are operating during a public health emergency.
-Proactively addressing HIPAA includes benefits such as enhanced data security and a more efficient flow of information stemming from the use of standardized procedures and data identifiers.
+Proactively addressing HIPAA may yield additional benefits for your organization, such as enhanced data security and a more efficient flow of information stemming from the use of standardized procedures and data identifiers.

 If your business operates in the healthcare space or contractually works with a company that does, it's important that you determine your HIPAA obligations and risk exposure.
-An experienced HR professional or business attorney can help you map the risks as well as develop and implement a plan to stay compliant.
+An experienced HR professional or business attorney can help you map the risks, as well as develop and implement a plan to stay HIPAA-compliant.